ncode/pretty/README.md

 After using [polysh](http://guichaz.free.fr/polysh) for a long time.
 It came with the motivation to try to write my own parallel shell in GO.
 In the end the tool worked so well and I decided to open source the code.

+### TODO:
+Forward Control+C and Control+Z requests to the destination terminal Support for encrypted ssh keys